fpolticelli/tbblab_repository/README.md

 - Molecular Dynamics (MD) is a computer simulation method for analysing the physical movements of atoms and molecules.

 ## [Training Platforms](https://github.com/fpolticelli/tbblab_repository/blob/main/training.md)
+- List of training platforms regarding computational biology and computational chemistry

 ---
 #### Getting started with GitHub